Table of Contents

 After all, mental health talks aren't just as important for humans; they're also equally crucial for our canine friends.

-In this article, we listed different groups in America that raise awareness about dog dementia and give support to dogs and dog owners going through this difficult stage in their lives.
+In this article, we listed different groups in America that raise awareness about dog dementia and support dogs and dog owners going through this difficult stage in their lives.

 What are Dog Dementia Support Groups?